Tito Jackson: Personal life and death

-On November 4, 2024, Jackson was buried in a private family garden in Forest Lawn Memorial Park in Hollywood Hills following a memorial service attended by family members and friends at Forest Lawn Memorial Park in Glendale, where his brother Michael and father Joe are also buried.
+On November 4, 2024, Tito was buried in a private family garden in Forest Lawn Memorial Park in Hollywood Hills, following a memorial service attended by family members and friends at Forest Lawn Memorial Park in Glendale, where his brother Michael and father Joe are also buried.

+The 2026 biopic Michael, about his younger brother (in which Tito is portrayed by Judah Edwards and Rhyan Hill) was dedicated to his memory.